※ Edited: 10/30/17 ※

 He turned towards the blonde confused.
 "There are different kinds?"

 His reaction was priceless and Ariel couldn't help but laugh a deep belly laughter, turning away and trying to calm herself.
 Her response made the younger man flush red and turn back to holding the dish.
-The red on his face and ears furthering a suspicion Doc had.
+The red on his face and ears only furthered a suspicion Doc had.

 Doc began shouting directions loudly, the creaking of the metal dish being eased off and Ariel shouting at them to be careful, left little of the chase happening behind them audible.